sagnik6969/laravel-10-notes/13 request.md

 {

         // Will tell that rules are validated successfully and pass the form data to $data variable
+        // note --> validation will be done before the first line of the route gets executed.
+        // the next line will only be used to get the validated data.
         $data = $req->validated();

         $task = new Task;                                                                            $